|[Oil rigs in Cromarty Firth, seen from Dalmore Distillery]|

 Description: Waterside distillery with distinctive stag's-head logo, dating back to 1839.

-Open (2017): Monday to Saturday, April to September; weekdays, October to March
+Open (2019): Currently closed until summer 2019.
+2018 times were: Monday to Saturday, April to September; weekdays, October to March.
+Tours must be booked in advance.

 Description: The main town in the vicinity, at the inland end of the firth - with Viking connections and central museum.